zoxpx/pxdocs/content/install-with-other/docker/standalone/migrate-docker-to-oci.md

 hidden: true
 ---

-If you already had PX running as a Docker container and now want to upgrade to runC, follow these instructions:
+If you already had Portworx running as a Docker container and now want to upgrade to runC, follow these instructions:

-### Step 1: Download and deploy the PX OCI bundle
+### Step 1: Download and deploy the Portworx OCI bundle

 ```text
 latest_stable=$(curl -fsSL 'https://install.portworx.com?type=dock&stork=false' | awk '/image: / {print $2}')